jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

 Where a kai tiaki trust is constituted under section 217 of Te Ture Whenua Maori Act 1993 in respect of any interests in Maori land or General land or any shares in a Maori incorporation or any personal property to which any person under disability (within the meaning of Part 12 of that Act) is entitled, no property order made under section 31 and no declaration accepted by a trustee corporation and filed under section 32(3) or section 33(4) shall apply in respect of any such interests or shares or property.

 ### 31B Maori land or shares in Maori incorporation
-(1) Where it appears to a Family Court that an application for the exercise of the court's jurisdiction under this Part may result in an order appointing 1 or more persons to act as the manager of—the court shall refer that application to the Maori Land Court.
+(1) Where it appears to the Family Court that an application for the exercise of the court's jurisdiction under this Part may result in an order appointing 1 or more persons to act as the manager of—the court shall refer that application to the Maori Land Court.
   (a) beneficial interests in Maori freehold land (as defined in section 4 of Te Ture Whenua Maori Act 1993); or (b) shares in a Maori incorporation (as defined in section 246 of Te Ture Whenua Maori Act 1993),— (2) Where an application is referred to the Maori Land Court under subsection (1), the Maori Land Court shall treat that application, to the extent that it relates to beneficial interests in Maori freehold land or shares in a Maori incorporation or both, as if it were an application under section 217 of Te Ture Whenua Maori Act 1993 for the constitution of a kai tiaki trust in respect of those interests or shares or both.
 (3) Where the Maori Land Court constitutes a kai tiaki trust in respect of any beneficial interests in Maori freehold land or shares in a Maori incorporation,—
   (a) no order shall be made under section 31 in respect of those interests or shares; and (b) no trustee corporation shall, under section 32(3) or section 33(4), accept any application filed under section 33 or section 34 in respect of those interests or shares.
-(4) Where the Maori Land Court, after considering an application referred to that court under subsection (1), declines to constitute a kai tiaki trust in respect of any beneficial interests in Maori freehold land or any shares in a Maori incorporation to which that application relates, a Family Court may—
+(4) Where the Maori Land Court, after considering an application referred to that court under subsection (1), declines to constitute a kai tiaki trust in respect of any beneficial interests in Maori freehold land or any shares in a Maori incorporation to which that application relates, the Family Court may—
   (a) make a property order under section 31 in respect of those interests or shares or any of them; or (b) otherwise exercise its jurisdiction under this Part in respect of those interests or shares or any of them.